michaldziurowski/go-performance-tools/README.md

-Some time ago I read a great series of blog posts about making code faster (https://ayende.com/blog/176034/making-code-faster-the-interview-question) the problem described there is easy to understand and the results of performance optimizations are quite impressive.
-I decided that this example would be a great base for my adventure in exploration of tools for performance analysis in go, so if you are also interested tag along :)
+Some time ago I read a great series of blog posts about [making code faster](https://ayende.com/blog/176034/making-code-faster-the-interview-question), the problem described there is easy to understand and the results of performance optimizations are quite impressive.
+I decided that this example would be a great base for my adventure in the exploration of tools for performance analysis in go, so if you are also interested tag along :)

 ### The problem

-Problem as I mentioned is quite simple.
-Given a text file of parking lot entries calculate how much time each car spend in it.
+The problem, as I mentioned, is quite simple.
+Given a text file of parking lot entries calculate how much time each car spent in it.
 The file consist of lines (delimited by CRLF) and each line has three columns: time of entry, time of leave and car id.

 ```